1994–95 Charlton Athletic F.C. season

 During the 1994–95 English football season, Charlton Athletic F.C. competed in the Football League First Division.

 Season summary

 Charlton started the campaign very poorly, managing only six wins before Christmas and were hovering towards the relegation places.
 Their form then started to improve into the new year with 7 wins from 15, picking up 23 points from the possible 45 during that steady run.
 Despite an inconsistent season, the Addicks avoided any danger of relegation and finished in 15th place.

+Kit

+Charlton's kit was manufactured by Quaser and sponsored by Viglen.